Cornell Includes Deferred Action for Childhood Arrival (DACA) Students within University’s Need-Blind Admissions and

 Cornell University meets full demonstrated financial need for all admitted students who are United States citizens or permanent residents.

 Beginning in Fall 2016, undergraduate students who hold DACA (Deferred Action for Childhood Arrival) status granted by the federal government are considered domestic students by Cornell University for purposes of admissions and financial aid, and thus are eligible for need-blind admissions and need-based financial aid like any U.S. citizen or permanent resident.

 While federal and state financial aid (including grants, loans, and federal work-study) is not available for DACA students, Cornell University provides institutional financial aid in place of federal/state grants and loans; summer savings and academic-year work may be included in the financial aid package, and DACA students are expected to obtain federal work authorization as part of their federal DACA status.
-Undergraduate students with DACA status will be charged non-resident tuition.
+Undergraduate students with DACA status are charged non-resident tuition.

 Cornell will extend financial aid eligibility to all DACA students enrolled at Cornell, including students newly enrolled as of Fall 2016 as freshmen or transfers, and continuing students matriculated in prior years.

-Undergraduate applicants who are undocumented and without DACA status will be evaluated for admission with consideration of the ability of students or parents to pay educational costs.
+Undergraduate applicants who are undocumented and without DACA status are evaluated for admission with consideration of the ability of students or parents to pay educational costs.

 For assistance with the financial aid process, both prospective and currently enrolled students are encouraged to contact:

 Undergraduate Admissions Decisions for International Applicants and Undocumented Students without DACA Status will be Need-Aware, Considering the Ability of Students or Parents to Pay Educational Costs